gimli-org/gimli/doc/dev.rst

   mkdir -p converted
   mogrify -path converted -format jpg -resize "750x380^" -gravity North -crop 750x380+0+0 +repage -quality 95 *.jpg

 2. Add a new dictionary with additional information into *doc/paper_carousel.py*.
-The format should be like this:
+The format should be like:

 .. code-block:: python